 The person, mentioned earlier, who committed suicide had bought a house near the woods years ago.
 A town grew up around the person’s house and then a freeway had been installed directly behind the house.
 The freeway wall became the back wall of the garden.
 The family attributes the fatal despair to the strangle hold of urban life.

 When I had breast cancer in 1977, I quickly learned the following: Heal the life and the life will heal you.
 We can scarcely fathom the extent and breadth of what we are called to heal so that we can all live vital lives.
 But every act that restores a bit of the natural world, that understands that relationship is medicine, that understands that community heals, that understands that we must not do harm, contributes to the healing of the world.

-The next ReVisioning Medicine weekend for medical and medicine practitioners will be in Topanga California on President’s weekend February 15-17 2013.
+The next ReVisioning Medicine weekend for medical and medicine practitioners will be in Topanga California on President’s weekend February 14-15 2015 with an additional clinic day,for physicians and their patients on February 17.
 We seek a balance of medical professionals and healers, of new participants and members of the core group.
-If you are interested please write to me at email@example.com.
+If you are interested please write to me at firstname.lastname@example.org.